 Refugee status determination

-The process by which a person is recognised as a refugee varies from country to country.
 In many developing countries, it is the office of the United Nations High Commissioner for Refugees (UNHCR) that makes the decision.
-In most western countries, governments have set up structures, either administrative or judicial, for examining claims.
+In most Western countries, governments have set up their own systems for determining whether a person is a refugee.

-Since 2001, however, the procedures for those who arrive by boat without a valid visa has been different from those who arrive by plane with a valid visa (for example, on a tourist visa).
-Since December 2014, very different procedures apply to those who arrived by boat on or after 15 August 2012.
+There have been many changes to this refugee status determination procedure over time.
+Since 2001, the procedures for those who arrive by boat has been different from those who arrive by plane with a valid visa.
+Since December 2014, very different procedures apply to those who arrived by boat on or after 13 August 2012.